balajide19/logistic-data-pipeline-using-HIVE-and-Airflow/README.md

 # GOALS:

 1) To create a Pipeline which is used to ingest daily logistic data from GCP Storage Bucket to HIVE Partition table.
-2) Inside GCP bucket input_data, csv files will be received and it needs to be ingested into Hive partioned table without any duplicate Data.
+2) Inside input_data bucket, we need to check whether file is received or not and it needs to be ingested into Hive partioned table without any duplicate Data.
-3) So once a csv file is inserted into table, it must be archived in a different bucket (archive) to avoid duplication.
+3) So once a csv file is received it should be inserted into table and it must be archived in a different bucket (archive) to avoid duplication.
 4) Since, its a daily process we need to automate this process using Airflow.

 # BUILDIND DATA PIPELINE:

 Dataset:

+HIVE_LOAD_AIRFLOW.PY:

+This python script defines an Apache Airflow DAG for a data pipeline that loads logistics data into Hive on Google Cloud Dataproc.
+Let's break down the key components and tasks in this script:

+Import Statements: